mozilla-ai/mcpd/README.md

 ## The Problem

 ML teams build agents that work perfectly locally.
-Operations teams get handed Python scripts and told "make this production-ready across dev/UAT/prod."
+Operations teams often get handed Python scripts with little context and told "make this production-ready across dev/UAT/prod."
 The gap between local development and enterprise deployment kills AI initiatives.

 `mcpd` solves this with declarative configuration, secure secrets management, and seamless environment promotion - all while keeping the developer experience simple.